-Eating one type of fat may increase your risk of stroke, while consuming a different type may keep you safer, according to new research.
+Eating one type of fat may increase your risk of stroke, while consuming a different type may keep you safer, according to recent research.

-The findings of a 27-year study of more than 117,000 health care professionals — which will be presented at the American Heart Association’s Scientific Sessions 2021 — reveal that eating animal fat can boost your risk of stroke.
+The findings of a 27-year study of more than 117,000 health care professionals — which were presented at the American Heart Association’s latest Scientific Sessions — reveal that eating animal fat can boost your risk of stroke.

-Study participants who were in the highest quintile in terms of non-dairy animal fat intake were 16% more likely to experience a stroke than those who were in the lowest quintile.
+Study participants who were in the highest quintile (the highest 20%) in terms of non-dairy animal fat intake were 16% more likely to experience a stroke than those who were in the lowest quintile.

 On the other hand, eating vegetable fat appears to protect against stroke.
 Participants who ate the most vegetable fat and the most polyunsaturated fat had a risk of stroke that was 12% lower than those who ate the least amount of those types of fat.